benjaminesser/cse15l-lab-reports/week3/lab-report-week3.md

 In the reverseInPlace method a copy of the array is made so it not being changed as it is being iterated on.
 In the reversed method the newArray is the one that we are now setting values for and it is returned at the end of the method.

 ## Part 3

+I learned in lab that URL's have paths just like files on my local computer do.
+This has transformed my thinking about websites from something that I don't understand up in the cloud to file systems that sit on a server somewhere.